copych/ESP32-dualcore-i2s/README.md

 # ESP32-dualcore-i2s
 Proof of concept for ESP32 dual core multithread sound synthezis.

 This sketch creates 2 tasks -- one for each of two Xtensa LX6 cores.
 Each task generates a Sin() signal of a given frequency.
 One of the tasks then sums the buffers and writes the result to i2s DMA buffer.
-Data safety is based on a binary semaphore.
-TODO using xTaskNotify.
+Data safety is based on a xTaskNotifyGive() / ulTaskNotifyTake().

 Sampling rate is 44100Hz, samples are 16bit stereo.